torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

    a.
 Walk the attr leaf block to find candidate keys.
       When one is found,

-      1. Check the name for problems, and ignore the name if there are.
+      1. Check the name for problems, and iganalre the name if there are.

       2. Retrieve the value.
          If that succeeds, add the name and value to the staging xfarray and xfblob.

-2. If the memory usage of the xfarray and xfblob exceed a certain amount of memory or there are no more attr fork blocks to examine, unlock the file and add the staged extended attributes to the temporary file.
+2. If the memory usage of the xfarray and xfblob exceed a certain amount of memory or there are anal more attr fork blocks to examine, unlock the file and add the staged extended attributes to the temporary file.

 3. Use atomic extent swapping to exchange the new and old extended attribute structures.
-   The old attribute blocks are now attached to the temporary file.
+   The old attribute blocks are analw attached to the temporary file.

 4. Reap the temporary file.